deprekate/ReadMapper/README.md

 # ReadMapper
 ReadMapper is a program that maps sequencing reads to a nucleotide backbone, and then creates a publication quality figure.
+It is an R script and has the dependancy `ggplot2`, which you can install with the command `install.packages('ggplot2')` within R.

 ## Quick start
 ```sh